willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### Motion controllers do not appear in SteamVR apps and games.

 If you're able to see your Motion Controllers in the cliff house, but not in SteamVR apps and games, the Motion Controller model driver may not be installed properly.
 This driver is automatically downloaded and installed via Windows Update, but if you're on a PC that has enterprise policies or if Windows Update is otherwise restricted, you may need to install this manually.
 To check that the Motion Controller model driver is correctly installed:
-1. Turn on both of your motion controllers, and make sure both of them show up as "Connected" in the Settings app under Devices > Bluetooth & other devices.
+1. Turn on both of your motion controllers, and make sure they show up as "Connected" in the Settings app under **Devices > Bluetooth & other devices**.
 If they do not show up or show up as "Paired", [pair them](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).
 2. Open Device Manager and look for "Motion controller - Left" and "Motion controller - Right" under "Bluetooth".
-3. Single click either of the two devices, and then go to View > Devices by Connection.
+3. Select either device and then go to **View > Devices by Connection**.
 4. You will now see a view of the Motion Controller Bluetooth devices roll up to your Bluetooth radio.
 Under the same node as the two Motion Controllers should be two "Bluetooth HID Device" devices, and under each Bluetooth HID Device should be devices named "Motion Controller" (with gray icons).
 5. Double click each of the "Motion Controller" devices and go to the **Driver** tab.
 Confirm that the Driver Version listed corresponds to one of [these Motion Controller model driver versions](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history).